Classification

 - 0.5 mg/kg; maximum 40 mg infused over 120 seconds

-- Instill the lidocaine slowly, over 120 seconds, making sure to flush the appropriate amount of lidocaine through the extension; allow it to dwell in the bone marrow cavity for 60 seconds
+- Instill the lidocaine slowly, over 120 seconds, making sure to administer the appropriate amount of lidocaine through the extension; allow it to dwell in the bone marrow cavity for 60 seconds

-- Slowly flush the IO catheter with 2-5 mL normal saline following the administration of lidocaine
+- Slowly flush the IO with 2-5 mL normal saline following the administration of lidocaine

 ACP: Local anesthesia for awake intubation